October 21, 2006

 Fan Support

 In 2006, there was a pretty good crowd on hand for a rather important game against an Ivy opponent.
 The announced paid number was 16,284 and it looked like that much as many of the sideline sections were full.
 It did take some time for the crowd to arrive and it took longer for them to get into the game, however they were into it for the second half.
-Princeton was one of the better draws in FCS as the school frequently saw crowds over 10,000.
-My second go-around 15 years later saw fan support really dropped off as only 4,000 or so were on hand for the team’s first home game in two years.
-Even if the pandemic is still having an impact on attendance, before that, there was a big drop in attendance during the last several years with averages for the school being around 7,000.
-That puts them typically fourth in the league behind Harvard, Yale and Penn.
+My subsequent trips during the 2020’s saw fan support has really dropped off as only 4,000 or so were on hand for the team’s first home game in two years.
+The 2025 was a good gauge as to where fan support stands as they were playing San Diego (few travelling fans to artificially inflate attendance), it was the home opener and the weather was perfect.
+The attendance for that one was just 3,656.
+It’s a sad fall and something that has been similar across the Ivy.
+In terms of comparisons, Princeton was 6th in the league for attendance standings in 2024.

 Atmosphere